 The Files and Folders Tab

-If the filename contains a character that isn’t supported in a windows filename the grid is checked row by row to discover what to use instead of the problem character.
+If a filename contains a character that isn’t supported in Windows the grid is checked (row by row) to discover what to use instead of the problem character.

 |.srt||Subtitles in text format.|

 |.nfo||An XML style file that contains information about the video, such as a title, summary, list of actors, year of production etc. This information is often used by media players to provide a more immersive viewing experience.|

 |.txt||Text files can be any text but quite often, if the base name of the text file is the same as that of the video file, they contain subtitles in text format.|

 This second list deals with files you’d like to copy/move when TV Rename finds a missing episode in the search folders.
 The extensions may be different from those used in the library list because (for example) you may not want .nfo files not to be copied from the search folders because TV Rename creates them but once created then you’ll want them to be renamed with the source file(s).

 It is common practice for files related to a specific video to have the same base name.

 For example: BigBuckBunny.avi, BigBuckBunny.sub and BigBuckBunny.nfo.
 This helps keep them organised.

 TV Rename knows this, hence the Copy/Move file with same base name as video tick-box which gives you the ability to turn this functionality on or off.